Deforestation alert analysis#

 Attention

-This functionality will remain experimental until the SEPAL team removes the Beta status on the near real-time alert creation recipe.
+This functionality will remain experimental until the SEPAL team removes the Beta status on the NRT alert creation recipe.

-By selecting this alert system, users will use near real-time alerts provided by the SEPAL recipe on a specific AOI for specific dates.
+By selecting this alert system, users will use NRT alerts provided by the SEPAL recipe on a specific AOI for specific dates.
 You only need to provide access to the alert asset.

 Note